Project status

 • Exceeding budgets

 The automatic rate proposal items have no threshold, manager can keep adding units on the status for as long as the project runs.
-However, naturally a lump sum proposal item cannot exceed 100% status.
+A lump sum proposal item cannot exceed 100% status.
 Hours can exceed 100% if the project will overrun but status cannot do so.
-Kompass will notify you if you will mistakenly attempt to add such a percentage and it will reset to 100%.
+Kompass will notify you if you will mistakenly attempt to add such a percentage and it will clamp the input to 100%.

 Equally, Kompass will notify you if you will attempt to exceed the budgeted rates on a budget rate proposal item.
 In the example below, you have allowed for 25 units on this proposal item and attempted to add 32 units.